graphql-java/java-dataloader/README.md

  Given say 10 user id keys you might only get 7 results back.
 This can be more naturally represented in a map than in an order list of values when returning values from the batch loader function.

- You can use `org.dataloader.MapBatchLoader` for this purpose.
+ You can use `org.dataloader.MappedBatchLoader` for this purpose.

  When the map is processed by the `DataLoader` code, any keys that are missing in the map will be replaced with null values.
 The semantics that the number of `DataLoader.load` requests